moons-hot/iris/README.md

 # Iris

-Onboard medical investigation for crews that are too far from Earth for real-time help.
+An autonomous medical investigation system for deep-space astronauts that combines live health data, spacecraft telemetry, and NASA research so crews can investigate symptoms before Earth can respond.

 When an astronaut reports a symptom, Iris compares it to that person's baseline, live ship telemetry, and NASA OSDR evidence.
 It does not diagnose.
 It says what may be related, what is still uncertain, and what to check next.